Greek bank worker plunges to death from Acropolis

 The incident happened at around 9 a.m., as tourists began arriving at Greece’s most famous attraction, a 150-metre high, flat-topped rock which is the location of the 5th century BC Parthenon temple.

-The growing rate of suicide in Greece has come to symbolize the human toll of the country’s unabated debt crisis, as repeated bouts of austerity drive Greeks to despair.
+The growing rate of suicide in Greece has come to symbolise the human toll of the country’s unabated debt crisis, as repeated bouts of austerity drive Greeks to despair.

 The country’s government, which took office after a June 17 election, says the suffering has become intolerable and it will ask the European Union at a two-day summit starting on Thursday to ease the punishing terms imposed in exchange for an international bailout.